KyriakosMilad/valdn/README.md

 - Validate nested struct.
 - Support using rules in struct field tag.
 - +45 rules ready to use.
-- +35 checker functions ready to use.
+- +35 validation functions ready to use.
 - Add custom rule.
 - Add custom validation message.